How it works

 Detailed total cost

-Employer costs, employee deductions, net pay, and payroll tax rates as a percentage of pay.
+Employer cost, employee deductions, net salary and contribution rate as a percentage of salary.

-In Quebec, hiring an employee generally costs 12% to 18% more than the advertised gross salary.
-This difference stems from the mandatory contributions that the employer must pay in addition to the salary: pension plan, employment insurance, parental insurance, health services fund, and CNESST.
-Understanding these costs is essential for budgeting for a new hire, setting compensation, and avoiding surprises during annual tax filings.
+In Quebec, hiring an employee generally costs 12% to 18% more than the gross salary posted.
+This difference comes from the mandatory contributions that the employer must pay in addition to the salary: pension plan, employment insurance, parental insurance, health services fund and CNESST.
+Understanding these expenses is essential for budgeting for a hire, setting compensation and avoiding surprises during annual declarations.

 Why does the total cost vary by industry?

-Two contribution rates depend on the company's profile.
-The FSS ranges from 1.25% (SMEs in the primary and manufacturing sectors with a payroll under $1 million) to 4.26% (over $7.8 million).
-The CNESST rate varies by classification unit: 0.16% for office work, 1.00% to 1.50% for retail trade, and 4% to 8% for construction.
-A construction company with a large payroll may therefore pay 8% to 10% more in payroll taxes than a financial services SME.
+Two contributions depend on the profile of the company.
+The HSF ranges from 1.25% (SMEs in the primary and manufacturing sectors under $1 million in payroll) to 4.26% (over $7.8 million).
+The CNESST varies according to the classification unit: 0.16% for office work, 1.00% to 1.50% for retail trade, 4% to 8% for construction.
+A construction company with a large payroll can therefore pay 8% to 10% more in expenses than a financial services SME.

 Employment Insurance (Quebec)1,834 %66 600 $